aws-samples/sagemaker-custom-project-templates/mlops-tf-pipelines/README.md

 1. Clone this GitHub repository. __"git clone https://github.com/aws-samples/sagemaker-custom-project-templates.git"__.
 2. Navigate to the "Service Catalog Set up" directory.
 Run __"cd mlops-tf-pipelines/service-catalog-setup/"__.
 3. Update the __"terraform.tfvars"__ file as per your organization environment.
+4. Navigate to the "SageMaker Projects Set up" directory.
+Run __"cd ../sagemaker-project-setup/"__.
+5. Update the __"terraform.tfvars"__  and the __"backend.tf"__ files as per your organization environment.
+6. Navigate back to the "Service Catalog Set up" directory.
+Run __"cd ../service-catalog-setup/"__.
-4. Initialize Terraform.
+7. Initialize Terraform.
 Run __"terraform init"__.
-5. Generate the Terraform plan.
+8. Generate the Terraform plan.
 Run __"terraform plan"__.
-6. Execute the Terraform code.
+9. Execute the Terraform code.
 Run __"terraform apply"__.
-7. This terraform execution will return the follow outputs.
+10. This terraform execution will return the follow outputs.
 Make a note of these outputs.
     - IAM Instance Profile for the CommandRunner Utility.
     - S3 Bucket Name.
     - Secrets Manager Secret ARN which has the GitHub Secrets.